neverstopbuilding/blog/src/_posts/2014-03-26-queue-jekyll-on-heroku.md

 The process is as follows:

 1. I manage the site normally, using the previously discussed tasks and simply push my updates to Github where the code is hosted.
-2. Everyday at 8am a rake task on **nsb-deploy** is run that will start by checking if it is Tuesday, if it is then it will:
+2. Everyday at 8am a Rake task on **nsb-deployer** is run that will start by checking if it is Tuesday, if it is then it will:
 3. Clone the latest copy of the source from Github
 4. Add an "update commit" so that when the code is pushed a re-deploy will be triggered.
 5. Finally, pushing the code to the production Heroku site to re-deploy.

-The nuance of this set up is that the **nsb-deploy** app must have a way to securely push to an Heroku repository (lemme tell you that was a pain to figure out.)
+The nuance of this set up is that the **nsb-deployer** app must have a way to securely push to an Heroku repository (lemme tell you that was a pain to figure out.)
 Let's it up.

 ###The Deployer App
 To implement this solution you will need to create a second Heroku app, I called mine **nsb-deployer** which contains: